3 simple ingredients to make a delicious vegan caramel sauce! A delicious snack to satisfy your sweet tooth and top all your favorite desserts.

 Salt - Okay, this is pretty important.
 Salt and caramel go together so well.
 I love and highly recommend that you use flakey sea salt in this caramel to give it a huge depth of flavor.
 This one is my favorite!

-Begin by combining the sunflower seed butter and maple syrup in a small sauce pan.
-Whisk them together and place over medium flame on the stove.
+Begin by combining the sunflower seed butter (or seed/nut butter of choice) with the maple syrup in a small pot.
+Whisk them together and place over low-medium heat on the stove.

 Continuing to mix, bring the sauce to a first boil.

-After the first boil has been reached, turn the heat down to medium low and keep on the stove for 1-2 minutes, stirring constantly.
+After the first boil has been reached, turn the stove to a low heat and continue to cook for 1-2 minutes, stirring constantly.
 If you cook this sauce for one minute it will result in a thinner sauce.
 Cooking it for two minutes means a thicker sauce.
 It really depends on how you plan on using your sauce when finished to determine how long to cook it for!

-When time is up, remove the pot from the stove and add the vanilla extract and sea salt (if using).
+When time is up, remove the pot from the stove and add the vanilla extract and give it a good stir.
+I like to use a whisk but a wooden spoon would give you a little more strength in your stirring.
 It might bubble up on you when you add the vanilla but don’t panic!
 Just keep stirring it together.

 Let rest on the countertop for a few minutes before using.
 The longer it rests the thicker the sauce will become.